 - High-pitched “whoop” sound when inhaling

 If coughing is severe, an infant may be hospitalized due to the higher risk of complications presented in this age group.
 If keeping food and liquid down is a problem, nutrients may be given intravenously to keep the person hydrated.
-For older children and adults, pertussis can be taken care of at home.
+Pertussis can be taken care of at home for older children and adults.

 Antibiotics may be prescribed to help speed up recovery by fighting the bacteria caused by the infection.
 Because pertussis is highly contagious, family members may be given preventative antibiotics.